HL7/cql/input/pages/04-logicalspecification.md

 If the argument is null, the result is null.

-#### Descendents
+#### Descendants

 ```
-Descendents : OperatorExpression
+Descendants : OperatorExpression
   ¦
   1..1 --> source : Expression
 ```

-For structured types, the Descendents operator returns a list of all the values of the elements of the type, recursively.
+For structured types, the Descendants operator returns a list of all the values of the elements of the type, recursively.
 List-valued elements are expanded and added to the result individually, rather than as a single list.

-For list types, the result is the same as invoking Descendents on each element in the list and flattening the resulting lists into a single result.
+For list types, the result is the same as invoking Descendants on each element in the list and flattening the resulting lists into a single result.

 If the source is null, the result is null.